 Design Layout Considerations

 Menus and the interior design are also important components of you table seating plan.
 Some venues may need more space to accommodate more utensils, plates, and service.
 The number of trays being used in cafeterias is one example.
 A family-style dining motif be it Mexican or Italian may need more plating.
 Table size which is calculated by the table top and base, is a critical aspect that helps you determine the likelihood of your patrons having a comfortable and enjoyable dining experience.
 Table sizes that are not proportional with the chairs overall with the size of dining space can be off-putting to patrons.
-On top of poor service, furniture that is of low quality or doesn’t synch with the décor can generate terrible reviews of your establishment.
+On top of poor service, furniture that is of low quality or doesn’t sync with the décor can generate terrible reviews of your establishment.

 A Break Down of Table and Chair Spacing: